dotlang/language/README.md

 ###Templates

-You can use compiler directive `@param` to indicate current class/method is generic.
-You can define one argumen per param directive, like `@param(T=x)` with default value of `x`, and use `T` inside the body of the class or method.
+You can use compiler directive `@param` to indicate current file is generic.
+You can define one argumen per param directive, like `@param(T=x)` with default value of `x`, and use `T` inside the body of the class.
 Value for arguments must be either a type-name (single letter arguments) or an identifier (more than single letter).
-The param directive can be attached to the whole file or a single method.

 To use a generic class you use this syntax: `Class1<int> c = Class1<int> {}` or `auto d = Class1<int>{}`.
 When you instantiate a generic class or call a generic method, compiler will re-write it's body using provided data, then compile your code.
 Example: